programacion-que-es-control-codigo-fuente

 Azure DevOps

-Azure DevOps is another online platform that uses Git as its version control system.
-Formerly known as Visual Studio Team Services (VSTS), Azure DevOps provides a wide range of tools and services for the complete software development lifecycle.
+Azure DevOps is another online platform that uses Git as a source code control system.
+Formerly known as Visual Studio Team Services (VSTS), Azure DevOps provides a wide range of tools and services for the entire software development lifecycle.

 logo-azuredevops